 Safety in the Field

 Horizon Journeys is committed to execute an effective safety and environment program, which adopts a risk management approach to passenger’s safety and environmental impacts.
 Horizon Journeys has a responsibility to ensure that all reasonable precautions are taken to provide work and travel conditions are safe for all parties.
-Travelling and operating tours throughout India carries inherent risks for Group Leaders and passengers.
+Travelling and operating tours throughout India carries inherent risks for Tour Guides and passengers.
 Some reasons for these risks are:

 Alcohol, drinks, drugs and prostitution